tavily-ai/langchain-tavily/README.md

 - `extract_depth` (optional, str): The depth of the extraction, either "basic" or "advanced".
 Default is "basic ".
 - `include_images` (optional, bool): Whether to include images in the extraction.
 Default is False.
 - `include_favicon` (optional, bool): Whether to include the favicon URL for each result.
 Default is False.
-- `include_usage` (optional, bool): Include Tavily credit usage metadata.
-Default is False; the `usage` field is suppressed unless this is set to True.
-Usage may be 0 (see the [Credits & Pricing guide](https://github.com/tavily-ai/new-docs/blob/main/docs/credits-pricing.md)).
+- `include_usage` (optional, bool): Whether to include credit usage information in the response.
+NOTE:The value may be 0 if the total successful URL extractions has not yet reached 5 calls.
+See our [Credits & Pricing documentation](https://docs.tavily.com/documentation/api-credits) for details.
 - `format` (optional, str): The format of the extracted web page content. "markdown" returns content in markdown format. "text" returns plain text and may increase latency.

 For a comprehensive overview of the available parameters, refer to the [Tavily Extract API documentation](https://docs.tavily.com/documentation/api-reference/endpoint/extract)